hy-tsai-brickcom/Brickcom-M487-Example/README.md

-# Example for Azure IoT Plug and Play on Nuvoton's Mbed Enabled boards
+# Example for Azure IoT Plug and Play on Brickcom-M487-Example development boards

-This is an example to show [Azure IoT Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/) on Nuvoton's Mbed Enabled boards.
+This is an example to show [Azure IoT Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/) on Brickcom-M487-Example development board.
 It relies on the following modules:

 -   [Mbed OS](https://github.com/ARMmbed/mbed-os)